-Why do acts of organized resistance provoke coups?
-We highlight the importance of context in answering this question.
-Prior literature suggests that all types of organized resistance facilitate elite coordination in the run-up to a coup.
-Soldiers are further said to have an incentive to side with peaceful protesters and oust their government.
-However, in the context of civil war--the historically most coup-prone environment--alliances between soldiers and protesters are not plausible.
-It is also unclear why elites collude in some situations but not in others.
-Disentangling different resistance types, this paper analyzes whether and how strikes, demonstrations, riots, and guerrilla attacks affect the military's disposition and ability to stage a coup during civil war.
+Why are acts of organized resistance associated with coups?
+Inspired by the Arab Spring, a large literature suggests that militaries confronted with civil resistance tend to side with protesters and oust their government.
+In the historically most coup-prone environment of insurgencies, however, alliances between the military and protesters are implausible because soldiers suspect insurgents behind social dissent.
+Disentangling different types of resistance, this paper analyzes whether and how strikes, demonstrations, riots, and guerrilla attacks affect the military's disposition and ability to stage a coup during counterinsurgencies.
 We argue that only strikes trigger coup attempts.
-Soldiers interpret strikes as manifestations of a strengthening subversive enemy that threatens their victory over the insurgents, while economic elites support a coup in the hope that the military will terminate costly walkouts.
+Soldiers interpret strikes as manifestations of a strengthening subversive enemy that threatens their victory over insurgents, while economic elites support a coup in the hope that the military will terminate costly walkouts.
 This alignment of interests fosters military takeovers.
-We provide case-study evidence that shows our suggested mechanisms at work, and conduct a quantitative analysis of coup attempts in counterinsurgencies (1950-2005) demonstrating the scope of our argument.
+We provide case-study evidence that shows our suggested mechanisms at work and demonstrate the scope of our argument using quantitative analyses of coup attempts in counterinsurgencies (1950--2005).
 Strikes increase wartime coup risk, whereas demonstrations, riots, and rebel attacks do not.